 Canon is the market leader in point-and-shoots, with an extensive line of models, which are known as PowerShots.
-Its budget line, the A series, is made up of compacts and subcompacts.
-Canon's subcompacts are known as SD ELPHs.
-Its SX-series are mostly super zooms and come in various sizes and include smaller or larger feature sets.
-Canon has the D-series compact, which it claims are waterproof and shockproof.
+Its compact camera line includes several different series.
+The A series are budget point-and-shoots while the ELPH series adds more creative features and advanced functions.
+Its N series provides an even larger number of features including Wi-Fi and photo-sharing.
+Canon’s D series cameras claim to be waterproof and shockproof.
+Its SX series are mostly superzooms and come in various sizes and include smaller or larger feature sets.
 Its high-end series, the S and G lines, include special modes and manual features, such as the ability to shoot RAW files and to focus manually.
 The EOS Rebel series helped to define budget SLRs.
-Other SLRs include a host of pro and more-advanced consumer models, including models that have very large, full-frame sensors.
+Other SLRs include a host of pro and more-advanced consumer models, including models that have large, full-frame sensors.
 Canon also offers a wider selection of lenses than most brands.

 LCD size (in.)
 Diagonal measurement of the LCD monitor screen.

 35mm equivalent multiplier Many SLRs have sensors that are smaller than the actual size of one frame of 35mm film, which changes a lens's effective focal length.
 To determine the equivalent focal length, you multiply the lens's focal length by the appropriate multiplication factor.
 Most Nikon SLRs have a 1.5x factor, which changes the effective focal length of a 50mm lens to 75mm.
 An Olympus SLR's 2x factor would change a 50mm lens to 100mm.